Did You Slip and Fall At a Store?

 Have You Been in a RI Slip and Fall Accident at a Store?

 Call Us Today for a Free Case Evaluation.

 Who Is At Fault?

 Depending on the type of accident, there may be several different people that might be responsible for your injuries.
 The owner of the building may be responsible if the dangerous condition was due to improper maintenance of the property, such as uneven flooring in a common area of a mall.
 The store owner, or person renting the building, may be held responsible if they knew or should have known of the dangerous condition.
 Furthermore, other people who visited the store and may have contributed to the cause of the accident such as contractors, painters, electricians, or construction workers could be responsible as well.
 Depending on the case, there could be one person or many people who can be held responsible for your slip and fall injuries.

 Why Hire Us?

 If you have been injured in a slip and fall at a store or other commercial property, you may be entitled to compensation for your medical bills, lost income, pain and suffering, and other losses.
 Slip and fall cases are challenging because the store’s insurance companies are very knowledgeable when handling these cases and will attempt to show that the slip and fall was not the store’s fault.
-However, an experienced Rhode Island Slip and Fall lawyers could help you hold the store responsible and seek adequate compensation.
+However, our experienced Rhode Island Slip and Fall lawyers can help you hold the store responsible and get the compensation you deserve for your injuries.
 Our firm charges no fee unless you receive an award or settlement.
 For a free (no obligation) case evaluation, call our toll free number at 1-800-992-6878 or fill out a contact form online.